UsernameDiana/databases_course/Modelling OECD data/README.md

 # Modelling OECD data

-Design a logical data model,
-transfer it to a physical data model, insert the data and finally get some relevant information from it.

 The domain is extracted from OECD data (https://data.oecd.org/) and we'll be looking at Gross Domestic Product (GDP), education, and life expectancy over time.